Pennsylvania Turnpike: 2010s–present

 In 2013, work began on a widening to six lanes between the Harrisburg West Interchange and Susquehanna River Bridge.
 Overpass replacement began that year, with construction on the actual road widening beginning in 2014.
 Work on the project was completed in Spring 2018 at the cost of $92,000,000.

 A project was undertaken to widen the road to six lanes between the Blue Mountain Tunnel and the Carlisle Interchange.
 This work involved replacement of the underpass at the Blue Mountain Interchange with an overpass, reconstruction of eighteen overpasses, and realignment of a short portion near the tunnel's portal.
 Business owners in the area had proposed building a slip ramp near the Carlisle Interchange in order to reduce congestion, though this did not occur.
 Work was completed by the end of 2018 at the cost of $500,000,00.

 In early 2015, the PTC completed addition of ticket processing machines (TPMs) at the Willow Hill Interchange.
-These allowed non cash users to pay much faster, as rather than handing the ticket in then handling cash and awaiting change, they could simply feed the ticket into a dispenser and receive a confirmation record.
+These allowed non E-ZPass users to pay much faster, as rather than handing in the ticket then handling cash and awaiting change, they could simply feed the ticket into a dispenser and receive a confirmation record.
 Following this, in January 2019, they were implemented at the Fort Littleton Interchange and Blue Mountain Interchange.

 In September 2019, the turnpike launched a smartphone app for paying tolls.

-In August 2013, construction began on a project to widen the road to six lanes between the milepost 40 and the Allegheny Valley Interchange.
+In August 2013, construction began on a project to widen the road to six lanes between the Butler Valley and Allegheny Valley Interchanges.
 Work involved reconstructing bridge structures, with the sole exception being the McClelland Road underpass, which was fully demolished.
 It was completed on October 17, 2019, at the cost of $200 million.

 In March 2017, construction began on improvements to the Donegal Interchange.
 A new traffic signal and realigned intersection end were built.
 This was completed in October 2020.

 In 2021, construction began on a project to widen the road to six lanes between the Cranberry Interchange and Warrendale Toll Plaza.
 It was completed in September 2022.

 Reconstruction of the ramps into US 1 from the Bensalem Interchange began in November 2018 and was completed in December 2022.

 In May 2019, the PTC began a project to rehabilitate the Tuscarora Mountain Tunnel.
 As part of this, the eastbound bore ceiling was rebuilt to taking on a new arch ceiling, while both were given new LED lighting, improved conduit, new tiling with better waterproofing, new variable messages signs, a water collection system, and new, wider driving lanes and a resurfaced approach road with repaired bridges.
 They also replaced the ventilation, repainted the portals, replaced the switch gears and generators, as well as expanding the guard office space.
 Work was completed in January 2024.

 Construction to widen the section between milepost 102 and the Somerset Interchange began in January 2021.
 It involved bypassing some curves of the turnpike with new ones.
 Work was completed in August 2024.

 In October 2024, support for Apple Pay and Google Pay was introduced.